Company Registration Finland

 Only the general partners are allowed to take managerial decisions regarding the entity’s activities.

 A Private Person Carrying on Trade (yksityinen elinkeinonharjoittaja), or a private trader, is a form of business established by a single entrepreneur, liable for the company’s debts with his own assets.
+We can also assist in immigration to Finland if you are a sole trader.

 For the private traders and the partnerships are no requirements for the minimum share capital necessary to start the business.

 The limited companies, on the other hand, must bring a minimum share capital.
+You can also rely on our immigration lawyers in Finland if you want to move and open a company here.

 The private limited company (osakeyhtiö-Oy) is established by at least one person with the minimum share capital of 2500 euros (cash or kind).
 The share of the private limited company cannot be registered at the NASDAQ OMX Helsinki Ltd (Stock Exchange).
 The highest instance of the private limited liability company is the annual general meeting of the shareholders.
 The general meeting must be kept within 6 months of the end of the company’s financial year.